opendxl/opendxl-virustotal-service-python/pydoc/_sources/basicfilereportexample.rst.txt

                     request_topic, res.error_message, res.error_code)

-After connecting to the DXL fabric, a `request message` is created with a topic that targets the VirusTotal API DXL service.
+After connecting to the DXL fabric, a `request message` is created with a topic that targets the "file report" method of the VirusTotal API DXL service.

 The next step is to set the `payload` of the request message.
-The contents of the payload include the `resource` to report on.
+The contents of the payload include the `resource` to report on (in this case, an MD5 hash).

 From the VirusTotal `retrieving file scan reports documentation <https://www.virustotal.com/en/documentation/public-api/#getting-file-scans>`_: